 Why?
 You have to eat fat to lose fat my friends!
 Healthy fats keep you satiated, provide an energy source for the body, balance blood sugar, and help with absorption of vitamins and antioxidants.

-4. Fresh or frozen veggies: I rarely make a smoothie without a handful of spinach.
+I rarely make a smoothie without a handful of greens.
 I always buy fresh, organic spinach and use some for salads throughout the week and the rest goes straight into the freezer for my smoothies.
-Other veggies to try adding into smoothies: a pinch microgreens (small but mighty, these little sprouts contain even more vitamins, minerals, and antioxidants than the mature version of these veggies), any other greens, frozen riced cauliflower (makes smoothie extra thick and you can't even taste it!), cucumbers, mint, etc.
+Another favorite is baby bok choy - it's super mild and you won't even notice it's in the smoothie.
+Other veggies to try blending in: a pinch microgreens (small but mighty, these little sprouts contain even more vitamins, minerals, and antioxidants than the mature version of these veggies), any other greens, frozen riced cauliflower (makes smoothie extra thick and you can't even taste it!), cucumbers, mint, basil, etc.